grimmelm/ctech404/ctech401/module_3/e5_project_strings_lorem_ipsum/exercise_specs.md

 <em>It's time to put into practive everything we have learned in this module about string operators and functions.</em>

 ## Exercise Instructions
-<em>Write a program that asks the user for a word and for the number of times to repeat it.
+<em>Write a program that ask the user for a word and for the number of times to repeat it.
 Use the appropriate string operators to output the results to the screen. </em>

 ## Any Unique Requirements or Notes?